Thomas Shakespeare (politician)

 Thomas Mitchell Shakespeare (25 July 1873 - 16 September 1938) was an Australian politician.

 He was born in Penrith to engineer Thomas Shakespeare and Margaret Brown.
 He was educated at Forbes and became a compositor's apprentice at the age of fourteen.
 In 1894, he founded the Condobolin Lachlander newspaper.
 In 1896, he married Anne Forster, with whom he had six children.
-He ran The Grafton Argus from 1902 to 1904 and from 1904 to 1928 was secretary of the New South Wales Country Press Association, becoming president from 1928 to 1929.
+He ran The Grafton Argus from 1902 to 1904 and from 1904 to 1928 was secretary of the N.S.W.
+Country Press Co-operative Company, and its president from 1928 to 1929.
 In 1925, he began Federal Capital Press of Australia Ltd, publisher of The Canberra Times.

 He was initially a member of the Labor Party, but he left over conscription in the 1916 Labor split and became a Nationalist.
 From 1923 to 1934, he was a member of the New South Wales Legislative Council.
 From 1930 until his death, he was also a member of the Australian Capital Territory Advisory Council.
 Shakespeare died in Canberra in 1938.